Ian Johnson (writer): Career

+Johnson left the Wall Street Journal in 2010 to pursue magazine and book writing on cultural and social affairs.
 In 2010, Johnson published A Mosque in Munich, a book about the rise of the Muslim Brotherhood in Europe.
 He conducted research on the book while on a Nieman fellowship at Harvard University.

 In 2017, he published The Souls of China: The Return of Religion After Mao about China's search for meaning and values.
-It included a 100-page profile of Early Rain Reformed Church in Chengdu and its pastor Wang Yi (pastor) who was arrested in 2018 for incitement to subvert state power.
-It also included one of the last in-depth interviews with the popular Chinese spiritual leader Nan Huai-Chin as well as research on Xi Jinping's support for traditional religions, especially Buddhism, when he was head of Zhengding County in the 1980s.
+It included a 100-page profile of Early Rain Reformed Church in Chengdu and its pastor Wang Yi who was arrested in 2018 for incitement to subvert state power.
+It also included one of the last in-depth interviews with the popular Chinese spiritual leader Nan Huai-Chin as well as research on General Secretary of the Chinese Communist Party Xi Jinping's support for traditional religions, especially Buddhism, when he was head of Zhengding County in the 1980s.
 The Souls of China was voted one of the best books of the year by The Economist and The Christian Science Monitor.

 He has published chapters in three other books: The Oxford Illustrated History of Modern China, Chinese Characters, and My First Trip to China.

-He attended the University of Florida, where he studied Asian Studies and Journalism Nieman Watchdog > About Us > Contributor > Ian Johnson.
-He obtained his master's degree in Sinology from the Free University of Berlin.